FZJ-INM1-BDA/voluba/user_docs/views.md

 # Understanding the views

-After the selection of a target space and an input volume, VoluBA starts in [overlay mode](#overlay-mode).
+After the selection of a target space and an input volume, voluba starts in [overlay mode](#overlay-mode).
 The incoming volume is presented as a semi-transparent layer on top of the reference space in a 3D view with orthogonal cross-sections.
 The axes of the template space are color-coded with the x-axis being red, the y-axis being green and the z-axis being blue.
 This arrangement of axes becomes particularly important when aligning the volume, as the transformations are applied along these axes.

 <table>
     <ttop>